mzbrau/fig/doc/fig-documentation/docs/security.md

 1. **Changing client secrets** - Client secrets can be changed during runtime using the web client.
 Clients need to be updated within the grace period.
 1. **Protect client secrets** - Client secrets protect the values for that client and as a result, they should be kept secret.
 Fig supports 4 ways of reading client secrets.
 For windows installations, the DPAPI is the recommended way to store secrets.
 It will protect them for the user.
 For other installations, a secret store pushing to an environment variable or appsettings.json file is recommended.
 1. **Web Hook Alerts** - Setting up web hook alerts will ensure you are kept informed if settings are changed.
+1. **Disable Client Overrides** - If client overrides are not being used, disable this feature or at least limit it to the clients that should have access.
+This can avoid unwanted consequences.